Chunfang/defmod-swpc/README.md

 ## LICENSE
 MIT License, see LICENSE for details.

 The authors appreciate that the users cite the following papers in any publications employing this code.
-For feedbacks or contribution, please contact the corresponding author.
+For feedback or contribution, please contact the corresponding author.

 * * *